Rhys Ifans

 Biography of Rhys Ifans

-Welsh actor Rhys Ifans has always impressed fans with his hard work and determination.
-He has taken on various roles—from comedic goofballs to formidable villains—and has won over audiences and critics alike.
-Rhys first conquered British cinema and then burst into Hollywood in 2000.
+Welsh actor Rhys Ifans has built a devoted following through his versatility and magnetic screen presence.
+He's tackled everything from comedic goofballs to formidable villains, winning over audiences and critics alike.
+After conquering British cinema, Rhys burst into Hollywood in 2000.
 Fans remember him as the amusing Spike from "Notting Hill," the grim Adrian from "Little Nicky," and the slightly mad Xenophilius Lovegood from "Harry Potter."

 Actor Rhys Ifans